first-dev/expo-orientation-sensor/README.md

 ### Note

-You don't have to keep track of all updates, you can call `Orientation.getEulerAngles` and it will return the latest angles measured.
+You don't have to keep track of all updates, you can call `Orientation.eulerAngles` and it will return the latest angles measured.
 Keep in mind that if there are no listeners added by `Orientation.addListener`, or all listeners have been removed The angles will **NOT** be updated

 ## Demo